UnacceptableBehaviour/algorithms/README.tex.md

   \textit{(expected collision chain length)}\;load\;factor\;\alpha=\frac{n}{m}\\
   \textit{expected operation (insert del etc) time}\;\Theta(1+\alpha)
 \end{align*}
-a should be random, odd, and in the range 2^(r-1) < a < 2^r, and not close to a power of 2. w number of bits in key range
+a should be random, odd, and in the range 2^(r-1) < a < 2^r, and NOT close to a power of 2.
+w number of bits in key range

 Basically multiply the key (w bits) by an odd (fixed to the function) random number resulting in a number of length 2w bits. (assuming a is also w bits long)
-Take the section with the hight diversity (in the middle) that generates a number of at least m (required spaces).
+Take the section with the highest diversity (in the middle) that generates a number of at least m (required spaces).
 IE 2^r bits must be at least m
 Which is why the m=2^r part which select the length of th section that is taken for the hash result.
 See diagram notes top p6